 However, there were other types of popular shoes that had a more similar sizing length when compared to the Vans Old Skool.
 For example, here I am comparing my Vans Old Skool sizing to Crocs sizing:

 ***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a Vans shoe size.
-Click here to view this Vans sizing guide available at Vans.com (affiliate link takes you to Vans.com).
+Click here to view the Vans sizing guide available at Vans.com (affiliate link takes you to Vans.com).

 Men’s Vans Old Skool Sizing Photos